aleql/NeuralWorksFlightDelayPredictor/README.md

 wrk -t12 -c400 -d30s --latency http://127.0.0.1:8080
 ```
 The output is displayed on the file output.txt
-Now, the application was tested out in local, in debug mode, as deploying the application to a server for the testing was beyond the scope of the challenge.
+The application was tested out in local, in debug mode, as deploying the application to a server for the testing was beyond the scope of the challenge.
 For this, the performance can be greatly improved by deploying the application to any of the two cloud servers mentioned on the previous section, and also configuring gunicorn for better management of the server resources.